Skip to content

 /tool image_generate action=generate model=openai/gpt-image-2 prompt="A clean editorial poster for OpenClaw image generation" size=3840x2160 count=1

-The same --output-format and --background flags are available on openclaw infer image edit; --openai-background remains as an OpenAI-specific alias.
+The same --output-format, --background, --quality, and --openai-moderation flags are available on openclaw infer image edit; --openai-background remains as an OpenAI-specific alias.
 Bundled providers other than OpenAI do not declare explicit background control today, so background: "transparent" is reported as ignored for them.